adjust/adobe_air_sdk/README.md

 }
 ```

 In a deferred deep linking scenario, there is one additional setting which can be set on the `AdjustConfig` object.
-Once the adjust SDK gets the deferred deep link info, we are offering you the possibility to choose whether our SDK should open this URL or not.
+Once the Adjust SDK gets the deferred deep link information, you have the possibility to choose whether our SDK should open this URL or not.
 You can choose to set this option by calling the `setShouldLaunchDeeplink` method on the config object:

 ```actionscript
 var appToken:String = "{YourAppToken}";
 var environment:String = Environment.SANDBOX;

 var adjustConfig:AdjustConfig = new AdjustConfig(appToken, environment);

 adjustConfig.setDeferredDeeplinkDelegate(deferredDeeplinkDelegate);